Discovery of Learning ®

 Mentor Teachers will also meet with each student quarterly to discuss and review College and Career Goals, making revisions as appropriate in this long-term plan, such as helping the student become dual enrolled in a community college to complete A-G required courses on the way to the UC system, or offer opportunities to participate in community service and internships that will benefit the child's journey to a certain career.

 Each family will be provided a DOL Portfolio to maintain completed work, evidence of learning through other methods, a graduation requirements checklist and current goal sheets.
 The student, family and teacher will work as a team to maintain this system.

 Students will work with guidance from their family and mentor teacher to set core curriculum goals.
 On campus, student's can work toward goal completion in a variety of ways, such as working independently, with a group of peers, alongside our teachers, by participating in a teacher led workshop, or gaining knowledge from a guest speaker.
-Workshops are recorded at all campuses so that student's may access a library of topics and receive support from various teachers and teaching strategies.
 Completed work will be utilized as work samples for students enrolled with a charter.
 Students will be expected to work independently, or with the support of their parent(s) to continue this core work at home or other appropriate learning environment to meet the goals set by the student, family and teacher.

 Students will participate in on-going Interest Led Projects that differ for each child based on their interest and desire to delve into a particular topic.
 A student may simply want to research a topic and complete an informative report or speech.
 Whereas another student may want to begin a passion project that requires research, a demonstration(s) or even work out in the community to enhance the learning.
 For students needing more guidance or ideas for projects, our teachers have multi-subject projects ready for exploration.